 Because adherents of the liberal school believe that common sense of the practical intellect is all there is, they are left to reason about man and society from everyday sentient observations unguided by philosophical insight about the nature of the human soul.
-Common sense observations are limited observations; they do not rise to any empirically or logically valid understanding of the universal nature of substances.
-Such observations always proceed from surface knowledge of what thing apparent а o r person "appears to be", not necessarily, "what they are".
+Common sense observations are limited observations; they do not rise to any empirically or logically valid understanding of the universal nature of Such observations always substances. proceed surface knowledge of what a person "appears to be", not necessarily, "what they are".
 They therefore possess a somewhat limited and particular degree of validity.
 This validity is increased when human behavior is observed.
 Because few human beings tend to pursue wisdom and live a life of virtue, lack of virtue becomes the observed norm and expectation.